andrew/ultimate-awesome/README.md

 - [awesome-halo2](https://github.com/adria0/awesome-halo2) - List of halo2-related resources.
 - [awesome-devops-br](https://github.com/devops-br/awesome-devops-br) - Lista de recursos (links, livros, Q&A) discutidos no canal do Telegram Devops-BR (
 - [awesome-domain-storytelling](https://github.com/hofstef/awesome-domain-storytelling) - A curated list of ressources for Domain Storytelling practitioners.
 PR are welcome!.
+- [awesome-SOTA-FER](https://github.com/kdhht2334/awesome-SOTA-FER) - A curated list of facial expression recognition in both 7-emotion classification and affect estimation.
 - [web-development-resources](https://github.com/milanaryal/web-development-resources) - A list of open source front-end tools and resources for web designers and developers.
 - [awesome-german](https://github.com/willianpaixao/awesome-german) - A great source of information to learn and practice German as a foreign language. :de:.
 - [awesome-unity-free](https://github.com/netpyoung/awesome-unity-free) - A community driven list of useful Unity Game Engine "FREE" packages, libraries and others.